 Meeker Home Museum

-Make an appointment to tour the Meeker Home Museum, the original 1870s home of Greeley’s founding family.
+Simply call 970-350-9220 and make an appointment to visit the Meeker Home Museum, the 1870 home of Greeley’s founding family.
 Listed on the National Register of Historic Places, this unique two-story adobe brick home was built for Nathan Cook Meeker, his wife Arvilla, and their daughters Mary, Rozene, and Josephine.

 Meeker Home Museum